Updated on September 12th, 2022

 It became something of a viral sensation when it raised over $13 million in 2015 on Indiegogo.
 Getting honey from a beehive looks incredibly easy with Flow™ Hive’s unique frames.
 However, the ease of taking out the honey obscures the need to learn a lot more about beekeeping to make it work properly.

-I am sure that many people have success with the Flow™ Hive.
-We don’t recommend it for beginners because it is more expensive than traditional Langstroth hives.
+I am sure that many people have had success with the Flow™ Hive.
+However, we don’t recommend it for beginners mainly due to its cost.

 This additional expense increases as you’re beekeeping hobby grows with more hives.
 We recommend that you find out how much you like beekeeping before spending the extra money.